Demo #4: Dreams mix outer and inner life

 You now have the tools and information you need to recognize the features and landmarks along dream interpretation road by traveling this far into RadOwl’s crash course.
 You see how how dreams source their stories and symbolism from memories and feelings.
 In the details of the dream and your experience of it you find the signs to follow toward tracing the source of the dream to outer life and inner life, knowing that the related memories are displayed for you as symbolic imagery and actions.

 Dream content drawn from outer life usually correlates with it by featuring familiar people, places, and other aspects of daily reality.
 Usually, but not always.
-Dreams can tell imaginary stories about events happen and especially about the personal impact.
+Dreams can tell imaginary stories about events that happen and especially about the personal impact.

 Think back to the demo dream where the man dressed as a cop chooses to ignore a crime and how we followed the clues to his memory of choosing to ignore cheating during an exam.
-The dream doesn’t feature feature anything from outer life that overtly points us that direction.
+The dream doesn’t feature anything from outer life that overtly points us that direction.
 Instead, we find the source material in the meaning of the metaphor the dream enacts.
 The dream occurs soon after the experience, raising the likelihood to almost certain that related memories are being processed in the brain and translated into symbolic imagery.

 Trace the dream back to its source